 Mock Orange Plants

-Mock orange bushes come in many varieties, ranging in height from 4-8 feet or more.
+Mock orange bushes come in many varieties, ranging in height from 4 to 8 feet (1-2 m.) or more.

 Growing Conditions for Mock Orange Shrubs